No Agreement Reached at ED Negotiated Rulemaking

 As with prior meetings, there was considerable discussion at the final session held May 19-20 on both state authorization for distance education and the cash management rules for sponsored accounts, with little movement on either.
 The key sticking points on state authorization were ED's insistence that each state had to have an active process for approving an institution to provide distance education that took into account factors in addition to accreditation, history, physical presence, etc., and a provision requiring institutions to provide specific information on whether programs met licensing or certification requirements and collect affirmations from students that they understood possible limitations.

 A small subcommittee, including NACUBO's representative, Joan Piscitello from Iowa State University, met for more than four hours on the final day to try to find a compromise on the cash management issues.
 The definition of sponsored accounts and the restrictions that would be imposed on them were the primary points of contention.
-(See earlier article for more discussion of these issues.)
+(See this earlier article for more discussion of these issues.)

 For sponsored accounts unrelated to credit balance disbursement processes, banking and institutional representatives were ready to accept requirements related to transparency, a clear duty to negotiate deals in the best interest of students, and providing information in a clear and neutral manner.
 They balked, however, at extending specific fee restrictions on such accounts and an ED proposal that would require institutions to specifically call out such accounts as a separate option as part of their credit balance disbursement process.
 Most representatives of third-party service providers and financial institutions were also opposed to a proposed requirement that, in addition to banning monthly service fees and a number of other account fees, would have required that students be provided two free out-of-network ATM withdrawals per month.